mysql/mysql-utilities/doc/man/mysqlprocgrep.rst

    Be more verbose and print messages about execution.
 Can be given multiple times, in which case the verbosity level increases.
-   For example, -v = verbose, -vv = more verbose, -vvv = debug
+   For example, -v = verbose, -vv = more verbose, -vvv = debug.

 .. option:: --regexp, --basic-regexp, -G